dalihub/dalihub.github.io/NUItutorials/visuals.md

 Renders a wireframe around a quad geometry.

 The wireframe visual is mainly used for debugging, replacing all other visuals when 'Visual Debug Rendering' is turned on.

+Set the DALI_DEBUG_RENDERING environment value to 1 to switch this feature on. e.g export DALI_DEBUG_RENDERING=1 before executing application.
+0 to switch off.

 ![ ](../images/visuals/wireframe-visual.png)